 I hope you and your kindergarten brood absolutely love this Christmas sight word battleship game and get a chance to play it a few times.
-Be sure to leave a comment if you download it.

 If you like what I do here on KindergartenWorks, then be sure to subscribe today.
 I look forward to sharing ideas with you weekly.

 You’ll want this free sight word activity too that kinders LOVE – so be sure to snag this free Christmas Pokey Pinning Activity for Sight Words.

 Need something for math?
 Check out this free Christmas Teen Numbers I Have Who Has Card Game for a fun group game.